-Under schedule 11 of the School Standards and Framework Act 1998, only allowances in respect of purposes specified in regulations may be paid to governors from a school's delegated budget share.
+Under section 50(5) of the act, only allowances in respect of purposes specified in regulations made under section 19 of the Education Act 2002 may be paid to governors from a school's delegated budget share.
 It is not permitted for the payment of any other allowances.
 Schools must not duplicate payment of expenses to those paid by the Secretary of State to additional governors appointed by him to schools under special measures.